-The Wolfson Foundation undertakes careful and detailed review of all applications before any funding decision is made to ensure that we are supporting high quality projects.
+We undertake a careful and detailed review of all applications before any funding decision is made to ensure that we are supporting high quality projects.